maxtoroq/maxtoroq.github.io/XCST/c/_map-entry.md

 ## Error Conditions

+It is a compilation error if the `value` attribute is present when the content of the element is non-empty.

 It is a compilation or run-time error if the `c:map-entry` instruction is used in a context other than evaluating the contained sequence constructor of a [`c:map`](map.html) instruction.

 ## See Also